Home > How to Tips

 Reformat the problematic drive

 To fix the incompatibility between the drive format and the macOS installer, you will need to format the disk.
 Besides, if some severe errors cannot be repaired by Disk Utility's First Aid, you can also try reformatting to eliminate all logical errors on the drive.
+It may work to fix the select the disk where to install macOS blank problem.

 1. Enter macOS Recovery Mode and access Disk Utility.